theramiyer/blog/content/post/2016/the-so-called-demonic-torrents.md

 Well, is the Internet bad?

 It depends on what you use torrents for.
 There are legitimate sites that use the BitTorrent protocol to deliver downloads to users.
-Ubuntu, {{< smallcaps "GNU" >}} Image Manipulation Program (or {{< smallcaps "GIMP" >}}), etc. use the BitTorrent protocol to deliver download to users, apart from the traditional server-client transfer using {{< smallcaps "HTTP" >}}.
+Ubuntu, {{< abbr "GNU" >}} Image Manipulation Program (or {{< abbr "GIMP" >}}), etc. use the BitTorrent protocol to deliver download to users, apart from the traditional server-client transfer using {{< abbr "HTTP" >}}.

 However, nothing is all rainbows.
 Yes, the BitTorrent protocol, today, is _also_ used for transferring pirated software, pirated movie files, pirated music… you name it.